Black Mass (film): Filming

 On July 2, Depp and Cumberbatch were together filming some scenes in Boston.
 On July 7–8, filming was set to take place on Gilson Road in Quincy.
 A four-story building on 6 Gilson Road was transformed to resemble the Princess Eugenia apartments in Santa Monica, California, where FBI agents arrested Bulger on June 22, 2011.
 Arrest scenes were filmed there on July 7 and 8, and Sienna Miller was spotted dressed as Catherine Greig.
 From July 8–10, scenes were filmed on Revere Beach, so that a portion of Revere Beach remained closed.
 Between July 11–12, Revere Beach Boulevard remained closed for shooting.
 Revere Beach was transformed into Miami Beach, Florida, as live palm trees had been planted in the sand and a pizza restaurant was transformed into a Cuban cafe on Revere Beach Boulevard across the street from Beach.
 Depp as Whitey Bulger and Miller as Catherine Greig were spotted on the Black Mass set on the Revere Beach on July 10, 2014.

 On July 15, Cumberbatch wrapped filming for his part in Boston.
 On July 21, Depp filmed some scenes at the former Anthony's Hawthorne restaurant, located at Oxford Street and Central Avenue in Lynn, which wrapped up filming for his role.

 In July, director Cooper told The Boston Globe that filming had to take place for two more weeks in Boston, focusing on the FBI's role in the Bulger story.
 On July 25, Kevin Bacon was in Boston, filming some remaining scenes for the film.
 According to The Boston Globe, filming for Black Mass wrapped up on August 1, 2014, in Boston.

 Post-production

 Sienna Miller was cast and filmed scenes as Catherine Greig, Bulger's companion while a fugitive, but her scenes ended up getting cut from the film due to "narrative choices".
 Erica McDermott was cast as Mary Bulger, wife of Billy Bulger, but the majority of her scenes were cut out.

 Release

-On June 30, 2014, Warner Bros. set the film for a September 18, 2015 worldwide release.
+On June 30, 2014, Warner Bros.
+Pictures set the film for a September 18, 2015 worldwide release.
 It was selected to be shown in the "Fuori Concorso" section of the Venice Film Festival.
 It was also shown at the Telluride Film Festival the next day, and in the Special Presentation section of the 2015 Toronto International Film Festival.